Which of these is a Quantitative Method of Credit control?

 _________ control affect indiscriminately all sectors of the economy.

-Which of the following of credit control?
+Which of the following is instrument of credit control?

 Central Bank of a country does not deal with ________.